 The required input to make this machine work is 240V DC; no, do not worry about the DC as it is an automated inverter plasma cutter.
 The 12ft cutter torch is an easy to handle tool; you can work without even bothering about the work stress.
 The Torch is easy to move around the object to cut complex designs as well.

 The work clamp will ensure that the arc is of high temperature.
 Otherwise, you will not get the desired results.
-The miller electronics have ensured that the consumers are getting all the required accessories, like cords, consumables, and adapters.
+Miller electronics have ensured that the consumers are getting all the required accessories, like cords, consumables, and adapters.

 - 240V DC input.